 According to HealthLine.com, peptic ulcers are considered to be sores that develop in the lining of your stomach, small intestine, or esophagus usually as a result of inflammation that is caused by bacteria H. pylori and from erosion from stomach acids.
 They can also result from frequent use of pain meds like aspirin and ibuprofen, anti-inflammatory drugs, smoking, drinking alcohol, radiation therapy, and stomach cancer.

 The most common symptoms of an ulcer is burning pain in the area the ulcer is located.
 Other issues that may result from an ulcer are nausea, bloody or dark stools, significant unexplained weight loss, constant indigestion, frequent vomiting, and severe chest pain.
+Some of these same symptoms may be caused by heartburn or acid reflux.

 When these symptoms are presented, most doctors will order an upper endoscopy and an upper GI.
 Since the bacteria H. pylori is also a common cause of peptic ulcers, the doctor will also likely run a test to check for this infection in your stomach.